developer-zebra/developer-zebra-site/src/emdk-for-android/7-2/tutorial/tutScanAndPairAPI/index.md

 		import com.symbol.emdk.scanandpair.ScanAndPairManager;
 		import com.symbol.emdk.scanandpair.StatusData;

-    Then you must make the activity to implement [EMDKListener](/emdk-for-android/7-2/api/core/EMDKManager-EMDKListener).
+    Then you must make the activity to implement `EMDKListener`.

-    After that you also need to implement [ScanAndPairManager.StatusListener](/emdk-for-android/7-2/api/scanandpair/ScanAndPairManager-StatusListener), which is an interface for informing client applications to notify Scan and Pair or Scan and Unpair events.
+    After that you also need to implement `ScanAndPairManager.StatusListener`, which is an interface for informing client applications to notify Scan and Pair or Scan and Unpair events.
 Override its `onStatus` function.
 The `onStatus` is a callback method that would be called when a scan and pair or unpair status event occurs.

         :::java